pradeep3sep/interviewquestion/README nextjs.md

 ### useSearchParams

-useSearchParams is a Client Component hook that lets you read the current URL's query string.
+useSearchParams is a Client Component hook that lets you read the current URL's query string.\
+It is read only, you can not set params through it

 ```js
 // app/dashboard/search-bar.js